 How to store your cinnamon swirl banana bread

-Once your banana bread is baked, I’m sure it won’t last long!
+Once the banana bread is baked, it won’t last long in your house!
 Whenever I bake it for my family, everyone fights over the last slice.
 That’s definitely the case for my chocolate chip banana bread and this recipe is no exception.

-If you’re baking it ahead for an event, leave the bread unsliced and store in an air tight container or large plastic bag at room temperature.
-Without the slices, the banana bread has a much better chance of not drying out.
+If you’re baking it a day ahead for an event, leave the bread unsliced and store in an air tight container or large plastic bag at room temperature.
+Without slices, the banana bread has a much better chance of not drying out.

 If you’ve sliced it and need to store it, store it the same way but also cover the sliced end in plastic wrap.
 This keeps the air from seeping into the bread which can dry it out even faster.

 To extend the life of your banana bread, follow all the same steps but store in the fridge.
 Room temperature can keep for about 3 days before it starts to dry out.
 The fridge will keep for about 1 week.